yangoliver/yangoliver.github.io/_posts/2015/2015-07-29-net-write-latency.md

    microsecond level.

    In Linux network stack, under the write system call context, it could send the packets first, then got interrupted by NIC driver RX interrupts, and run into packets receive loop.
+Especially, when write code put the packets to NIC, it disabled interrupts in that period.
+That means, after interrupt got enabled, it would cause the interrupts got fired immediately if any IRQs were bound to this CPU.

    If the system is under heavy network traffic, the ```net_rx_action``` code actually allows polling loop for more than 2 jiffies, which is actually 2ms.